OlofBlomqvist/odd-box/README.md

 ### Terminal User Interface

 The TUI is fairly simple basic; it provides an easy way to see which sites are running, the log outputs and all currently active connections.
+It is possible to opt-out of TUI mode by supplying the argument: "--tui=false" when starting odd-box.

 ### API

 There is a basic administration API that can be enabled by adding "admin_api_port = n" to the configuration file.
 At some point a web-interface might be added for controlling odd-box thru this API..

+### Screenshot(s)

 **odd-box v0.0.9:**
 ![Screenshot of oddbox v0.0.9](/screenshot.png)